matejmeglic/ultimate-raspistill-timelapse/README.md

     - keyboard layout,
     - Pi Start button (open menu) - Preferences - R Pi Configuration - interfaces tab -  enable camera, VNC, SSH
     - set up VNC (for remote access and debugging, find yt tutorial like https://www.youtube.com/watch?v=XjpquXPf24s, make sure to check VNC server boots on start)
-    - terminal - sudo raspi-config - enable running it without HDMI cable attached (had problems where I was not able to access remote desktop on RPI4)
+    - sudo raspi-config - enable running it without HDMI cable attached (had problems where I was not able to access remote desktop on RPI4)
     - reboot

 #### Set up prerequisites for timelapse script
+*use raspishot.sh to test camera*
-1. As you assure that Pi works as intended, shut it down and connect the camera (read instructions on static electricity, don't forget to take SD card out if you are using RPI housing, peel protective layer off).
+    -  As you assure that Pi works as intended, shut it down and connect the camera (read instructions on static electricity, don't forget to take SD card out if you are using RPI housing, peel protective layer off).
-2. Download files from this git repo (terminal - GIT CLONE REPOSITORY_LINK)
+    -  Download files from this git repo (GIT CLONE REPOSITORY_LINK)
-3. terminal - chmod +x /home/pi/ultimate-raspistill-timelapse/raspishot.sh      <-- this will make .sh script executable
+    -  chmod +x /home/pi/ultimate-raspistill-timelapse/raspishot.sh      <-- this will make .sh script executable
-4. Use raspishot.sh to take photos and set up camera settings if needed (refer to the documentation, use text editor to modify output folder of the script)
+    -  Use raspishot.sh to take photos and set up camera settings if needed (refer to the documentation, use text editor to modify output folder of the script)
 HURA - first captured photos should be in the folder
-5. terminal - sudo apt update
+    - sudo apt update
-6. terminal - sudo apt upgrade (might take a while)
+    - sudo apt upgrade (might take a while)
-7. terminal - sudo apt-get install xscreensaver (after that turn screen saver of in Raspi-menu - Preferences - Screensaver)
+    - sudo apt-get install xscreensaver (after that turn screen saver of in Raspi-menu - Preferences - Screensaver)
-7. terminal - sudo reboot
+    - sudo reboot
-8. terminal - pip install checksumdir
+    - pip install checksumdir
-9. terminal - sudo apt install ffmpeg
+    - sudo apt install ffmpeg
 If you disable all the post-capture actions
     - set all post-capture actions to **False** in the config section,
     - recheck all folder paths in config,
     - now a rudimentary timelapse should work
     - try with terminal - cd FOLDER - python ultimate_timelapse.py - interrupt process with CTRL+C (note that you can change captureElement from hours to minutes in the code)

-    - at this moment, you can also turn createVideo and compression post-capture functionality on as it should work
+#### ffmpeg setup (compression and timelapse)
+*use ffmpeg.sh to test how timelapse video is created* **Read section correct config setup in order for Pi with less than 1GB RAM to be able to process video!**

+    - sudo apt-get install libavcodec-dev
+    - sudo apt-get install aptitude
+    - sudo aptitude install ffmpeg <-- sintax could be wrong here
+    - chmod +x ffmpeg.sh
+    - correct path after initial recording
+    - ./ffmpeg.sh (run script)

+In case it doesn't work, try googling for
+    - sudo apt remove libavcodec58
+    - manual build of ffpmeg as: jollejolles.com/installing-ffpmeg-with-h264-support-on-raspberry-pi

 #### Set up post-capture (autonomous) functionalities
+*use youtube-upload.sh to test uploading to youtube*

 Follow https://github.com/tokland/youtube-upload
 - sudo pip install --upgrade google-api-python-client oauth2client progressbar2
 - wget https://github.com/tokland/youtube-upload/archive/master.zip